Effect of Temperature Wave on Diffusive Transport of Weakly-Soluble Substances in Liquid-Saturated Porous Media: Temperature wave in porous media with non-dissolved phase

 Generally, not only solubility but all material properties of the system depend on temperature and pressure.
 However, feasible amplitudes of relative variations of the absolute temperature are below $5\%$.
 Hence, one can neglect variation of those characteristics which depend on temperature polynomially and consider variation of only those characteristics which depend on temperature exponentially: solubility (\ref{eq03}) and the molecular diffusion coefficient $D$.
 Further, the only characteristic sensitive to pressure below hundreds of atmospheres is gas solubility.

 To complete the mathematical formulation of the problem, one needs to specify the dependence of molecular diffusion on temperature~\cite{Bird-Stewart-Lightfoot-2007}

 where $k_\mathrm{B}$ is the Boltzmann constant, $\mu$ is the dynamic viscosity of the solvent, $R_d$ is the effective radius of the solute molecules with the ``coefficient of sliding friction'' $\beta$, $\nu=R_d\beta/3$.
+Eq.\,(\ref{eq06}) describes the bulk molecular diffusion without contributions from the effects which become important when the molecule free path is commensurable to the pore size (e.g., \cite{Berson-Choi-Pharoah-2011}).
 The dependence of dynamic viscosity on temperature can be described by a modified Frenkel formula~\cite{Frenkel-1955}

 For water, coefficient $\mu_0=2.42\cdot10^{-5}\,\mathrm{Pa\cdot s}$, $a=W/k_\mathrm{B}=570\,\mathrm{K}$ ($W$ is activation energy), and $\tau=-140\,\mathrm{K}$.